lucemia/slides/slides/micropipeline.md

     def run(self, number): # 1. a generator
         # 2. yield a Pipe and get the result from control loop
         v = yield AddOne(number)                      --- Pipe A
-        # 3. padd the result to another pipe
+        # 3. pass the result to another pipe
         yield AddOne(v)                               --- Pipe B
 ```

 The simple code tells us a lot:
+1. It implies Pipe A don't need to wait.
-1. It imply Pipe B is depend on Pipe A, so PipeA should run first
+1. It implies Pipe B is depend on Pipe A, so PipeA should run first
-2. It imply AddTwo return the same value as PipeB
-3. It imply Pipe B is a heavy task and Pipe A is a light task
+3. It implies Pipe B is a heavy task and Pipe A is a light task

 ### Main control loop
 ```
+# generator
 pipeline_iter = pipeline.run(*args, **kwargs)

 while True:
     try:
+        # a new Pipe yield from Pipe.run
         yielded = pipeline_iter.send(next_value)
     except StopIteration:
-        breaking
+        break
     except Exception, e:
         raise

     assert isinstance(yielded, Pipe)
+    # convert Pipe to future
+    # send back to Pipe in next run
     next_value = Future(yielded)
     child_pipeline = yielded

+    # deterministic dependent slots
     dependent_slots = set()
     for arg in child_pipeline.args:
         if isinstance(arg, Slot):